 It’s possible to use the MPU and still run all the application code in privileged mode.
 Of course, this means the application code would be able to change the MPU settings and defeat one of the purposes of having the MPU.
 Initially, running the application in privileged mode might allow easier migration of your application code.
-At some point, though, most of your application code will need to run in non-privileged mode, and you will need to add the SVC handler.
+At some point, though, most of your application code will need to run in non-privileged mode and you will need to add the SVC handler.

-Also, ISRs should always be as short as possible and simply signal a task to perform most of the work needed by the interrupting device.
+Also, ISRs should always be as short as possible and signal a task to perform most of the work needed by the interrupting device.
 Of course, this assumes that the ISR is kernel-aware and that the task has a fair amount of work dealing with the interrupting device.
 For example, processing an Ethernet packet should not be done at the ISR level.
-However, toggling an LED or updating the duty cycle of a pulse-width-modulation (PWM) timer might be done directly in the ISR.
+However, toggling an LED or updating the duty cycle of a pulse-width-modulation (PWM) timer might be done in the ISR.

 You should set aside one or more MPU regions to limit the access of a process to only its own peripherals.
-In other words, if a process manages USB ports, then it should only have access to USB peripherals or peripherals related to the needs of the USB controllers, such as DMA.
+In other words, if a process manages USB ports, it should only have access to USB peripherals or peripherals related to the needs of the USB controllers, such as DMA.

 Just as tasks should be designed to be as independent as possible, processes should follow the same rule.
 Therefore, either processes don’t communicate with one another or you must keep interprocess communication to a minimum.
-If you have to communicate with other processes, simply set aside a shared region containing an Out and an In buffer.
+If you have to communicate with other processes, set aside a shared region containing an Out and an In buffer.
 The sender places its data in the Out buffer and then triggers an interrupt to wake up the receiving process.
-Once the data is processed, the response (if needed) can be placed in the In buffer of the sender, and an interrupt can be used to notify the sender.
+After data is processed, the response (if needed) can be placed in the In buffer of the sender, and an interrupt can be used to notify the sender.